mr-Arturio/Incredible_Playgroup_Finder/README.md

 - date and time works correct, show todays and select a date working fine
  - fix filter issue - when date is chosen, when you pick a day of the week it will reset the daate (other way atound not working yet)
+ - ascending display playgroup cards by time (took a while...)

 ### Future Development